Why Trust OMD?

 Regarding work experience, policies vary.
 Some online MBAs require 2-3 years of professional experience, but others are open to recent graduates or early-career professionals.
 If you’re a recent grad with little experience, highlight leadership in internships or campus activities in your application.
 You may also want to look at programs specifically designed for early-career students.

 In summary, lack of a business background isn’t a deal-breaker.
-Admissions committees care more about your aptitude and potential — just be ready to explain why you want an MBA in Strategy and how you’ll contribute to the program.
+Admissions committees care more about your aptitude and potential, but be ready to explain why you want an MBA in Strategy and how you’ll contribute to the program.

 How do online MBA programs in Strategy facilitate networking and hands-on learning?

-Online MBA programs now offer networking opportunities and practical experiences that rival those of on-campus programs.
-You’ll connect with classmates and professors through discussion forums, group projects, and video conferencing.
+Online MBA programs offer networking opportunities and practical experiences that rival those of on-campus programs, including connecting with classmates and professors through discussion forums, group projects, and video conferencing.

 For hands-on learning, online MBAs often feature simulations and consulting projects.
 For example, you might participate in a business strategy simulation or consult remotely for a company on a real strategic issue, all coordinated via digital collaboration tools.